miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed character sheet music overlaying and unified keypad sounds.
 Lowered idle sound rate and missing sound to Blood Boil explosion.
 Added missing monster sounds reacting to Dementation disciplines.
+Restored breaking and machine sounds to observatory and SM clinic.
+Added crane sounds to warehouse and changed crane sounds on Dane.
+Improved Ocean House breaking wood, fling, noise and beach sounds.

 Stats:
 +Included and modified the cut histories, so that each clan has ten.